-Every Thursday Seminar class, there will be an in-class activity you will submit by the end of class, either through canvas or physically on paper.
+Every Thursday Seminar class, there will be an in-class activity you will submit by the end of class, either through canvas or in class.
 The activities will vary, but you must remember to list your name with each assignment.
 Complete all 11 of these and you will receive a 1% bonus on your final course grade.